Snyder Contest frequently asked questions

 Q. What is the difference between a bibliography and an annotated bibliography?

-A. For the purposes of this contest, a bibliography is a list of the items in your collection, that includes information such as author, title, publisher, etc. An annotated bibliography is a brief paragraph that accompanies the citation.
-Typical annotations are 2-4 sentences in length and include the special interest of the work to you and/or your collection and a brief summarized description.
+A. For the purposes of this contest, a bibliography is a list of the items in your collection that includes information such as author, title, publisher, etc. An annotated bibliography entry is a brief paragraph that accompanies the citation.
+Typical annotations are 2-4 sentences in length, should describe how each item relates to the collection as a whole, and may address how and why it was acquired.
+Annotations are expected to display the collector's understanding and knowledge of his or her books.
 At least 10 of your entries must be annotated.

 Q. Do you have to include rare and expensive 1st editions or signed copies to have a strong collection?